To Aggregate or Not? Learning with Separate Noisy Labels: Formulation

 Most of the existing results on learning with noisy labels have considered the setting where each $\x_n$ is paired with only one noisy label $\ny_n^{\sep}$.
 In practice, we often operate in a setting where each data point $\x_n$ is associated with multiple separate labels drawn from the same noisy label generation process \cite{feldman2020does,liu2021understanding}.
 We consider this setting and assume that for each $\x_n$, there are $K$ independent noisy labels $\ny_{n,1}^{\sep},...,\ny_{n,K}^{\sep}$ obtained from $K$ annotators.

-We are interested in two popular ways to leverage multiple separate noisy labels: \squishlist \item Keep the separate labels as separate and apply standard learning with noisy labels techniques to each of them. \item Aggregate noisy labels into one label using majority vote, and then apply standard learning with noisy data techniques. \squishend We will look into each of the above two settings separately and then answer the question: \emph{``Should the learner aggregate multiple separate noisy labels or not?''}
+We are interested in two popular ways to leverage multiple separate noisy labels: \squishlist \item Keep the separate labels as separate and apply standard learning with noisy labels techniques to each of them. \item Aggregate noisy labels into one label, and then apply standard learning with noisy data techniques. \squishend We will look into each of the above two settings separately and then answer the question: